 A Building Energy Rating (BER) is a measurement of the energy efficiency of a building.
 Properties are assessed and given a rating from A1 to G, with A1 being the most efficient.
 BER is the calculated energy use for space and hot water heating, ventilation and lighting based on standard occupancy.
 A BER is compulsory for all homes offered for sale or rent.
 A BER is also required before a new home is occupied for the first time.

-Over the last twenty years, our energy demands have increased exponentially as the number of appliances and technology devices such as laptops, tablets, entertainments systems have skyrocketed.
+Over the last twenty years, our energy demands have increased exponentially as the number of appliances and technology devices such as laptops, tablets, entertainments systems has skyrocketed.
 On average, 20% of the electricity we use in our homes is wasted.
-We leave the lights on in empty rooms, we leave heating on when nobody’s home, we boil and re boil full kettles, leave our phones and laptops charging when they have full power.
+We leave the lights on in empty rooms, we leave the heating on when nobody’s home, we boil and reboil full kettles, leave our phones and laptops charging when they have full power.
 Making some basic changes to these habits would see a reduction in energy bills and overall consumption.

 The energy world has been turned upside down in the last few years.
 Large utility companies no longer shape the future of energy.
 We, as individuals, do.
 The technology to make homes more energy efficient is already available but it is incumbent on energy companies to do more to bring these new technologies into Irish homes.

-In addition, homeowners should consider what options are available to them to make their homes more energy efficient.
-Smart solutions are available and are being actively used here and in other countries, where many homes generate their own solar energy during sunlight hours, store that energy and access it when they need it.
+In addition, homeowners should consider what options are available to them to make their homes more energy-efficient.
+Smart energy solutions are available and are being actively used here and in other countries, where many homes generate their own solar energy during sunlight hours, store that energy and access it when they need it.

 Commenting on this, Enda Gunnell said: “Changing our behaviour in relation to energy efficiency and consumption gives all of us the opportunity to live in a more comfortable and efficient way while also making a contribution to the national effort to lower our energy usage.”